jchildren/jchildren.github.io/_posts/2015-08-14-N-body-simulation.md

-Of particular interest was the work of [Sverre Aarseth][sverre], who has spent his entire life working on optimal computation of the n-body problem, with much of the code publicly available on his [webpages][nobdy].
+Of particular interest was the work of [Sverre Aarseth][sverre], who has spent his entire life working on optimal computation of the n-body problem, with much of the code publicly available on his [webpages][nbody].
 For example, nbody6 contains 50,000 lines of FORTRAN 77 code with features like reformation from collisions, stellar evolution and every optimization you can dream of.
 As someone who learned to code "properly" in Fortran 90 (at this point they dropped the capitialisation), it was nice to revisit